openstack-infra/system-config/doc/source/gerrit.rst

 To rename a project:

 #.
 Prepare a change to the Puppet configuration which updates
    projects.yaml/ACLs and jenkins-job-builder for the new name.
+Also add changes to update projects.txt in all branches of the requirements repo and devstack-vm-gate-wrap.sh in the devstack-gate repo if necessary.

 #.
 Stop puppet runs on the puppetmaster to prevent early application
    of configuration changes::